Schindler's Ark: Background

-A carbon copy of Schindler's original 13-page list, initially thought to be lost, was discovered in 2009 in a library in Sydney, Australia.
+In 2009, a carbon copy of Schindler's original 13-page list, initially thought to be lost, was discovered in the State Library of New South Wales in Sydney, Australia.

 Plot summary

 This novel tells the story of Oskar Schindler, self-made entrepreneur and bon viveur who finds himself saving Polish Jews from the Nazi death machine.
 Based on numerous eyewitness accounts, Keneally's story takes place within Hitler's attempts to make Europe judenfrei (free of Jews).
 Schindler is presented as a flawed hero – a drinker, a womaniser and, at first, a profiteer.
 After the war, he was commemorated as Righteous Among the Nations by the Yad Vashem Holocaust Museum in Jerusalem, but was never seen as a conventionally virtuous character.
 The story is not only Schindler's, it is the story of Kraków's Ghetto and the forced labour camp outside town, Płaszów, and of Amon Göth, Płaszów's commandant.

 His wife Emilie Schindler later remarked in a German TV interview that Schindler did nothing remarkable before the war and nothing after it.
 "He was fortunate therefore that in the short fierce era between 1939 and 1945 he had met people who had summoned forth his deeper talents."
 After the war, his business ventures failed and he separated from his wife.
 He ended up living a sparse life in a small flat in Frankfurt.
 Eventually he arranged to live part of the year in Israel, supported by his Jewish friends, and part of the year in Frankfurt, where he was often hissed at in the streets as a traitor to his "race".
 After 29 unexceptional postwar years, he died in 1974.
 He was buried in Jerusalem, as he wished, with the help of his old friend Pfefferberg.